SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 <h1 align="center">LIGHTNING ENHANCED CALENDAR</h1>
 <p align="center">
-This package contains Lightning components and other support to display, created, update, and delete Salesforce records of arbitrary objects in a calendar.
+This package contains a Lightning Web Component and other support to display, created, update, and delete Salesforce records of arbitrary objects in a calendar.
 </p>

 ## Summary